This page will include advice on all aspects of conservation and study methods:

 Information about conservation of breeding Curlews in Poland, including the use of “head-starting”.
 (PDF)

 Prepared by Jerzy Lewtak, Poland.

 “Head-starting” is a conservation technique which involves finding the nests of waders that breed in wet meadows, removing the first clutch of eggs laid, hatching them in an incubator, then returning them to the wild birds for the chicks to be reared.
 It aims to cut out the huge loss of eggs and young chicks from predators.
 The technique is being developed at Slimbridge, who have tried it with Black-tailed Godwits in the Fens.
-They are keen to try it on Curlews; the Shropshire Project and our Polish colleagues have already tried it with Curlews this year (2017).
+They are keen to try it on Curlews; the Curlew Country Project in Shropshire and our Polish colleagues have already tried it with Curlews this year (2017).